camj2/firefox-overlay/README.md

 # firefox-overlay

-Redirect Firefox disk writes to a `tmpfs` backed [overlay](https://docs.kernel.org/filesystems/overlayfs.html).
+Redirect Firefox disk writes to a tmpfs backed [overlay](https://docs.kernel.org/filesystems/overlayfs.html).

-Web browsers such as Firefox are known for writing an excessive amount of data to disk, even when running in the background.
+Web browsers such as Firefox are known for writing excessive amounts of data to disk, even when running in the background.
 Disabling features such as crash recovery and disk cache do not solve the issue.

-firefox-overlay solves this by mounting an overlay over `~/.mozilla/firefox` and storing the upper portion of the overlay on a `tmpfs` mountpoint.
+firefox-overlay solves this by mounting an overlay over `~/.mozilla/firefox` and storing the upper portion of the overlay on a tmpfs mountpoint.
 Once mounted, Firefox writes data to system memory rather than the underlying filesystem.

 ## Installation